Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO script.md

-[slide 1]
+# Intro
+***[slide 1]***

 Hi there!
 Welcome to our presentation on AI Ethics.
 We will be focusing on Generative AI and how it affects employment and the economy.

+***[slide 2]***

-First of all, here is a brief definition of GenAI.
-It is AI that creates text, images, audio, codes, etc. It is popular in healthcare, finance, retail and education due to its high accuracy and easy access.
+First of all, here is a brief definition of GenAI: it is AI that creates text, images, audio, codes, etc. It is popular in healthcare, finance, retail and education due to its high accuracy and easy access.

+# 1. Employment & Economic Impact of AI
+***[slide 3]***

 Regarding its economic impact, Generative AI has a huge potential to boost productivity, with an estimated 2.6-4.4 trillion USD in possible annual gain.

+***[slide 4]***

 However, this means that human-led jobs could be jeopardized.
-About 6-7% of the US employment could be displaced if AI
-1. Employment & Economic Impact of AI
-Generative AI has huge potential to boost productivity.
-McKinsey estimates that generative AI could create US$ 2.6–4.4 trillion in annual value across many use cases.
-About 6–7% of U.S. employment could be displaced if AI is widely adopted.
+About 6-7% of the US employment could be displaced if AI is widely adopted.

-Goldman Sachs argues many of the displacements will be temporary, with new jobs emerging.
+***[slide 5]***
-There’s research (such as IMF, OECD, IZA) suggesting that “augmentation AI” (AI that helps people work better) raises wages in high-skilled occupations, whereas “automation AI” (AI that replaces work) reduces wages and jobs in lower-skilled ones.
+There’s research from IMF and OECD suggesting that “augmentation AI” (meaning AI that helps people work better) raises wages in high-skilled occupations, whereas “automation AI” (meaning AI that replaces work) reduces wages and jobs in lower-skilled ones.

-Another (very recent) academic paper argues that complement effects (AI boosting demand for certain human skills) might be 50% larger than substitution effects (AI replacing people), meaning net job creation in some skill areas. (basically different and new skills need to be developed in the workforce)
+***[slide 6]***
+Goldman Sachs argues that many of the job displacements will be temporary, with new jobs emerging.

+This means different and new skills will need to be developed in the workforce if we want to ensure job stability.

-2. AI in Warfare & Security
+# 2. AI in Warfare & Security
-Autonomous Weapons & Battlefield Automation
+***[slide 7]***

+Moving on to how AI affects Warfare & Security
 Over 30 countries are developing or deploying some form of autonomous weapon system Major concern: “human-out-of-the-loop” weapons could make lethal decisions without oversight AI-Driven Surveillance & Security